ibm-ecosystem-engineering/Watson-NLP/Deploy-to-Code-Engine/README.md

-# Deploy a Stand-alone Watson NLP Runtime to IBM Cloud Code Engine
+# Deploy Models on IBM Cloud Code Engine
 [IBM Cloud Code Engine](https://cloud.ibm.com/docs/codeengine) is a fully managed, serverless platform that runs your containerized workloads.
 The Code Engine experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.
 Code Engine can even build container images for you from your source code.

-This tutorial will walk you through the steps to deploy a stand-alone Watson NLP Runtime to IBM Cloud Code Engine.
+This tutorial will walk you through the steps to serve Watson NLP models on IBM Cloud Code Engine.

 ## Prerequisites
 - Ensure you have your entitlement key to access the IBM Entitled Registry
 - Ensure you have an IBM Cloud account
 - Install [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 - Install [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/getting-started/installation)
+- Ensure that Docker has access to the [Watson NLP Runtime and pretrained model images](https://github.com/ibm-build-labs/Watson-NLP/blob/main/access/README.md#docker).

 **Tip**:
 - Podman provides a Docker-compatible command line front end.
 Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.